'We want other young stroke survivors and their families to have someone to turn to.'

 How will the Memorial Fund be managed?

 The Tim Glendinning Memorial Fund for Young Adult Stroke is administered as part of the Stroke Foundation's endowment fund and has been established with a generous endowment from the Glendinning family.
-The family will be represented on the management committee for the fund.

 The Stroke Foundation is a national charity that partners with the community to prevent, treat and beat stroke.
 We stand alongside stroke survivors and their families, healthcare professionals and researchers.
 We build community awareness and foster new thinking.
 We support survivors on their journey to live the best possible life after stroke.